kragen/dumpulse/README.md

 A `server.py` is provided which uses the dynamically-linkable interface via the standard, if awkward, Python `ctypes` module.
-This is used for property-based generative testing.
+This is used for property-based generative testing in `test.py`.

 Protocol
 --------